mat-ruszczycky/practice-react-todo/README.md

 - https://www.youtube.com/@d.zhiganov

 # Requirements
-Descriptions of what needs to be built, commonly categorized as functional, non-functional, and constraints.
+Descriptions of what needs to be built, categorized as functional, non-functional, and constraints.

 ## Functional
 Behaviors and features an application must have.
 Specifies what the system should do to meet user needs, defining the application's required functionality based on user actions, events, and/or business processes.